andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
-Lord, hear our heartfelt prayer for the healing of our Christian brother/sister.
+Lord, hear our heartfelt prayer for the healing of our Christian brother/sister.<br>
 We pray for your mercy,
-Your compassion, Your grace and Your love, in making him whole and well again.
+Your compassion, Your grace and Your love, in making him whole and well again.<br>
-Make the work of those treating and helping him full of Your perfection, and grant him a quick and complete recovery.
+Make the work of those treating and helping him full of Your perfection, and grant him a quick and complete recovery.<br>
-Lead and guide those around him to provide what he needs: encouragement, assistance and support.
+Lead and guide those around him to provide what he needs: encouragement, assistance and support.<br>
-Lord, we pray that you will
+Lord, we pray that you will wrap Your loving arms around him, giving him comfort, strength and peace, drawing him ever closer to You, <br>
-wrap Your loving arms around him, giving him comfort, strength and peace, drawing him ever closer to You, as you lead him through this trying time.
+as you lead him through this trying time.
 In Jesus' name we pray; Amen